oils-for-unix/oils/doc/oil-language-tour.md

 To say it another way: Words, commands, and expressions are mutually recursive.

+If you're a conceptual person, skimming [Syntactic Concepts](syntactic-concepts.html) may help you understand the examples that follow.

 <!--
 One way to think about these sublanguages is to note that the `|` character means something different in each context: